-Healthcare providers and researchers agree: this will be a bad year for ticks and we need use preventative measures to minimize the threat of tick-borne illnesses.
+Healthcare providers and researchers agree: using preventative measures is critical to minimize the threat of serious tick-borne illnesses.

 Tick populations are related to the number of acorns produced.
-"Ecology research shows when acorns are plentiful, mouse populations explode in the following years, giving rise to more ticks," says Dennis Kane, MD, a pediatrician practicing at Maryland-based Righttime Medical Care in Rockville and Gaithersburg, Md.
+"Ecology research shows when acorns are plentiful, mouse populations explode in the following years, giving rise to more ticks," says Marc Weber, MD, a pediatrician at Righttime Medical Care.

 Ticks can carry bacteria and viruses that can lead to severe illness.
 The Centers for Disease Control and Prevention say the number of reported Lyme disease cases in the United States — now 300,000 per year — has tripled since the late 1990s.
 The disease causes flu-like symptoms and most people can recover with antibiotics.

-In addition, this year the rare tick-borne Powassan virus is starting to make an appearance, which also comes with flu-like symptoms, although no treatment is available.
+In addition, the rare tick-borne Powassan virus is starting to make an appearance across the northeastern United States and Great Lakes region.
+Like Lyme disease, the virus comes with flu-like symptoms, although no treatment is available.

-"While we need to remember not every tick carries bacteria or viruses, more ticks means we'll very likely see more related illnesses," Dr. Kane says.
+"While we need to remember not every tick carries bacteria or viruses, enough ticks are infected that we are seeing related illnesses become more prevalent," Dr. Weber says.
 "Everyone who spends time outdoors, even just playing in the backyard, should perform a daily check."

 To minimize ticks and related illnesses: